-The focus of the project is the bullying by school stafftowards students and by students towards the school staff, which we call this type of bullying as ‘school-based bullying’.
+The focus of our project is bullying by school staff towards students and by students towards the school staff, which we call this type of bullying as ‘school-based bullying’.

 Studies have found that people at any age who have been bullied can experience negative psychological, physical, and academic results that directly affect schools' general success and lead to failure in schools.
 The psychological effects of bullying include depression, anxiety, low self-esteem, self-harming behavior, alcohol and drug use and dependence, aggression, and involvement in violence or crime.